openstack/openstack-manuals/doc/contributor-guide/source/docs-structure.rst

      -

    * - Document history
      - The preface includes the document history.
-Also make sure that you have included a revision entry for your latest change.
+Also, make sure that you have included a revision entry for your latest change.
      -

    * - Titles